Raqs-e-Bismil: Plot

 On the other hand, Zohra meets Malik Shahryar, a rich businessman who is looking for a girl that he could go out in parties with and satisfy his male friends.
 He finds Zohra to be perfect for this and sends his man to take his proposal to Anna.
 Zohra rejects it.
 Malik Shahryar then sends papers to Anna without revealing his identity that she has to empty her house and leave to live somewhere else or pay a ton of money.
 Upon learning this Zohra agrees to marry Shereyar as he can give her all this money.
 Shereyar's plan is successful and they marry.
 Shahryar doesn't let her meet her family members and always wants her to dress up in front of his colleagues.
 When Zohra says that she wants to be at home and live a respectful life with him, he tells her that he already has a first wife and kids and the sole purpose of marrying Zohra is to use her for his financial gain.
 Here Zohra realises that Shereyar did not marry Zohra but rather this marriage was a business deal.
 She regrets rejecting Musa and realises his love for her.
 Anna Ji and her best friend Chanda haven't met Zohra since her marriage and were worried about her.

 The three men Musa had shot survived and Muraad gets Musa released.
 Musa doesn't return to his family but gets a job as the bodyguard to a famous actress Laila.
 Upon attending an elite party of Laila where Shahryar also came with Zohra, Musa and Zohra see each other.
 Zohra is deeply hurt seeing how much Musa has lost because of being in love with her.
 His family, property, his reputation.
 Zohra requests him to go back to his family.
-Late at night, Shereyar's senior business partner who was interested in Zohra cunningly gets Zohra in his room and tries to rape her.
+Late at night, Shereyar's senior business partner who was interested in Zohra cunningly gets Zohra in his room and tries to misbehave with her.
 Musa saves Zohra and Zohra falls in love with him.
 When she tells him about what his friend intends to do, Shahryar doesn't believe her and instead questions what was she doing in his room late at night.
 Zohra is heartbroken seeing how soulless he is despite being her husband while Musa whose life changed for the bad because of Zohra still cares for her like her own.